LTUC/amman-dotnet-401d2/Lectures/Class07/README.md

 ### Collections

-There are two ways to crate and manage a group of related objects
+There are two ways to create and manage a group of related objects
     1. Create an array of objects
     2. creating a collection of objects

 1. What is a collection?
    1. Collections provide a more flexible way to work with groups of objects.
 Unlike arrays, the group of objects you work with can grow and shrink dynamically as the needs of the application change.
    For some collections, you can assign a key to any object that you put into the collection so that you can quickly retrieve the object by using the key.
 A collection is a class, so you must declare an instance of the class before you can add elements to that collection.

 2. If your collection contains elements of only one data type, you can use a Generic.